matt-e-king/vue-mapp-kit/packages/leaflet/README.md

 # @vue-mapp-kit/leaflet #

-A component driven approach to managing Leaflet objects using Vue and Vuex.
-Each component registers its Leaflet object in a Vuex store, allowing easy access to your Leaflet objects anywhere in your Vue application.
+A component driven approach to managing Leaflet objects using Vue.
+Each component supported in this library has an almost identical interface to each respective class in [Leaflet](https://leafletjs.com/reference-1.7.1.html).

 ### Table of Contents
  - [Getting Started](#getting-started)